 Is Dr. John Gottman really able to predict whether a couple will get divorced with 94% accuracy?

-Statements about the 94% accuracy rate of divorce prediction have become a source of confusion.
-People hear Dr. Gottman’s prediction rate is 90 or 85 or 94 percent accurate (depending on the study) and find it amazing, unbelievable and downright scary.
+Dr. Gottman’s prediction rate is 90 or 85 or 94 percent accurate (depending on the study).
+People find it amazing, unbelievable and downright scary.
 (He often tells his wife that this is why they don’t get invited to more dinner parties!)
 Read more

 Dr. Gottman’s mathematical research on “masters” and “disasters” of marriage predicts divorce with 94% accuracy rate based on 3,000 couples in longitudinal studies.